All manuscripts must be submitted online through ScholarOne Manuscripts. Submissions that arrive via mail or email will not be processed for review.

 The title should not exceed 25 words.

-The abstract is limited to 175 words and summarizes the key components of the manuscript, offering the reader a sample of the manuscript.
+The abstract is limited to 200 words and summarizes the key components of the manuscript, offering the reader a sample of the manuscript.
+The abstract should be written in third person.

-Include 4–5 primary keywords that best suit the topic of the manuscript; these do not necessarily need to match the “Topics/Methods” that are selected in Manuscript Central upon submission.
+Include up to 8 primary keywords that best suit the topic of the manuscript; these do not necessarily need to match the “Topics/Methods” that are selected in ScholarOne upon submission.

-Please do not add any headers/footers on each page (other than the page number).
+Please do not add any headers/footers on each page.
 Headings are text only (not numbered) and are formatted according to level.

 - PRIMARY HEADING: Flush left, capitalized, and boldface, with an extra return before and after.